 These tools actually supply my current needs here :

-- Postgres.App is a handy option to bootstrap and manage PostgreSQL on Mac
+- Postgres.App is a handy option to manage PostgreSQL on Mac

 - Postico is a nice, lightweight MacOS native client for Postgres databases